Gravitational waves induced from primordial black hole fluctuations: The effect of an extended mass function: Introduction

 Primordial black holes (PBHs), firstly introduced in the early `70s~\cite{1967SvA....10..602Z, Carr:1974nx,1975ApJ...201....1C}, are formed in the early Universe before the period of star formation, out of the collapse of enhanced cosmological perturbations whose energy density is larger than a critical threshold~\cite{Harada:2013epa,Musco:2018rwt,Papanikolaou:2022cvo}.
 These objects have recently rekindled the interest of the scientific community since they can address a number of issues of modern cosmology.
 They may indeed account for a part or the totality of dark matter \cite{Chapline:1975ojl}, while additionally they can explain the large-scale structure formation through Poisson fluctuations \cite{Meszaros:1975ef,Afshordi:2003zb}.
 Furthermore, they can potentially seed the supermassive black holes residing in the galactic centers~\cite{1984MNRAS.206..315C, Bean:2002kx}, while at the same time they can act as viable candidates for the progenitors of black-hole merging events~\cite{LIGOScientific:2018mvr}.
 Other indications in favor of the PBH scenario can be found in~\cite{Clesse:2017bsw}.

 On the other hand, given the huge progress in the field of GW astronomy there were numerous attempts connecting PBHs with gravitational waves~\cite{Sasaki:2018dmp}.
-Interestingly, one can connect PBHs with GWs associated to PBH merging events~\cite{Nakamura:1997sm, Ioka:1998nz, Eroshenko:2016hmn, Raidal:2017mfl, Zagorac:2019ekv,Hooper:2020evu} as well as with the SGWB of PBH Hawking radiated-gravitons~\cite{Anantua:2008am,Dong:2015yjs}.
+Interestingly, one can connect PBHs with GWs associated to PBH merging events~\cite{Nakamura:1997sm, Ioka:1998nz, Eroshenko:2016hmn, Raidal:2017mfl, Zagorac:2019ekv,Hooper:2020evu}, with the SGWB of PBH Hawking radiated-gravitons~\cite{Anantua:2008am,Dong:2015yjs} as well as with GWs associated with an early matter-dominated era~\cite{Jedamzik:2010hq,Assadullahi:2009nf,Dalianis:2020gup} during which PBHs can be abundantly produced.
 In particular, within the last decade there has been witnessed an intense interest regarding the connection of PBHs with non linearly scalar induced gravitational waves (SIGW) generated at second order in cosmological perturbation theory~\cite{Bugaev:2009zh, Saito_2009, Nakama_2015, Yuan:2019udt,Fumagalli:2020nvq} given the fact that the same scalar perturbations that once enhanced collapse and form PBHs they can couple at second order with tensor perturbations and generate GWs [See~\cite{Domenech:2021ztg} for a recent review].

 However, apart from the aforementioned connection channels of PBHs with GW signals, it has been recently noted in~\cite{Papanikolaou:2020qtd}, and further studied within GR~\cite{Domenech:2020ssp,Kozaczuk:2021wcl} and modified gravity setups~\cite{Papanikolaou:2021uhe,Papanikolaou:2022hkg}, that initially PBH Poisson isocurvature perturbations during a radiation-dominated (RD) era can be converted to adiabatic curvature perturbations in a subsequent PBH-dominated era and induce non-linearly a second order GW background at scales much larger than the PBH mean separation scale.